-Canvas: All course related information will be posted on our Canvas site.
-The lecture slides will usually be posted either before lecture or immediately after.
+Canvas: All course-related information will be posted on our Canvas site.
+The lecture slides will usually be posted before lecture.
 Please check the Canvas site and your UCSD e-mail regularly for any announcements.

 Podcast: Each lecture will be podcasted.
 They can be found after lecture by clicking the podcast link on the lefthand side of our Canvas page.